Navigating The Wealth Gap Between Friends

 How to stay friends with someone despite financial disparities

-Keeping a friendship strong despite differences in wealth can involve deliberate effort.
+Keeping a friendship strong despite a wealth gap between friends can involve deliberate effort.
 However, by anticipating and steering around some common pitfalls in mixed-income relationships, you may be able to sustain a mutually respectful and rewarding bond.
 Below are a few strategies that may help you with this challenge.

 Be honest about your budget